Unrepl/unrepl/README.md

 ## Why this hypermedia nonsense if the unrepl implementation is private to the client?

-Well it decouples the client and its unrepl implementation, making it easier for the client maintainer to resue or share code of their server implementation with pther tools maintainer.
+Well it decouples the client and its unrepl implementation, making it easier for the client maintainer to reuse or share code of their server implementation with other tools maintainer.

 Furthermore if you start considering that a client may ship several blobs (eg one Clojure, one for Clojurescript) then it allows the clent to behave properly independently on the nature of the endpoint.